dyninst/dyninst/docs/proccontrol/public/Event.h.rst

   .. cpp:function:: std::string getExecPath() const

-      Returns the file path to the process’ new executable.
+      Returns the file path to the process' new executable.

 .. cpp:class:: EventStop : public Event